Small Business Bankruptcy in Chapter 11

 With this in mind, the framers of the latest iteration of bankruptcy law, the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005, tried to make the Draconian Chapter 11 process a little easier and less expensive for small concerns that otherwise would be forced out of business or into a Chapter 7 liquidation.

-If the business is a sole proprietorship, Chapter 13 might be more cost-effective option.
-Read more about Chapter 13 businesses cases here.
-Learn more about other bankruptcy options for the small business owner at My Business is Failing.
+If the business is a sole proprietorship, Chapter 13 might be a more cost-effective option.
+There are other bankruptcy options for the small business owner.

 What Is a Small Business Debtor?